 Prior to joining Roberts, Carroll, Feldstein & Peirce, Jason was the Director of Finance for a Rhode Island Non-Profit Organization dedicated to the distribution of anti-viral drugs in developing nations.

 - Appeared as defense trial counsel in jury trials representing a number of medical practitioners and health care institutions in the Rhode Island Superior Court and the United States District Court.

-- Drafted numerous policies and procedures Health System’s operations, including, Caregiver Advise, Record, Enable (CARE) Act Policy, Peer Review Policy, Advance Directive Policy, Life Sustaining Treatment Policy, General and Informed Consent Policies.
+- Drafted numerous policies and procedures for Health System’s operations, including, Caregiver Advise, Record, Enable (CARE) Act Policy, Peer Review Policy, Advance Directive Policy, Life Sustaining Treatment Policy, Hospital EMTALA Policy, Translation Services Policy and Patient Advisement, and General and Informed Consent Policies.

 - Advised multiple hospital systems comprising majority of hospitals in Rhode Island regarding implementation of the federal Patient Safety and Quality Improvement Act of 2005 and the Rhode Island Patent Safety Act.
 Advised hospitals regarding their obligations under the Emergency Medical Treatment and Active Labor Act (EMTALA).